SCIInstitute/ShapeWorks/docs/dev/paths.md

 !!! note "Using **git-bash** on Windows"
     Windows may also have a **git-bash** command line available.
 This also works with `devenv`: just `source ./devenv.sh` like you would on linux/osx.
+    There is one important issue: running Python scripts requires prefixing with `winpty`.
+For example, `winpty python RunUseCase.py ...`.

 Any path can be passed as the parameter for this script and it can be called from any location.
 Another example:
 ```